 Children in years 3 and 4 work together in Rowan Room.
 This year we have 20 children in our class - 13 in year 4 and 7 in year 3.
 Our teacher is Mrs Surgett and the teaching assistant who helps us during the morning is Mrs Moore.
 We are very lucky to have volunteers who regularly come into school to help us with our learning.

 Every morning we enjoy English and Maths lessons.
-Other subjects are usually taught in the afternoons, although we regularly take part in creative cross-curricular topic learning such as our Anglo-Saxon, Ancient Egyptians and World War 2 topics.
+Other subjects are usually taught in the afternoons, although we regularly take part in creative cross-curricular topic learning such as our Stone Age, Ancient Roman and Rainforest topics.
 We like to take our learning outdoors into the school grounds and our class garden as often as we can.

 We have Physical Education lessons twice a week.
 Year 4 children also take part in 'Young Leaders' PE training, culminating in a whole school games afternoon which they create and then lead.
 Children can take part in inter-school sports tournaments throughout the year.
 Visiting Music Specialist teachers provide choral teaching, usually in preparation for a concert at The Grove Theatre in Dunstable during the summer term and instrumental coaching such as the ukulele during the spring term.
 We also have a regular weekly French lesson.
 Our learning logs which contain a homework project are given out on a Friday and should be handed in the following Wednesday.
 We are encouraged to read at home at least four times a week and have a list of spellings and mental maths facts to learn each week.